TEXT FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS:

 Conflicting paradigms of tibia strength and ski-binding function

-However, the ideal shape of a release-envelope — to accommodate the tibia — is contradictory to basic physics.
+The ideal shape of a release-envelope — to accommodate the tibia — is contradictory to basic physics.
 In a standard physics-model, the torque that's applied to a tibia varies directly as a function of the position of a constant-magnitude-force that is applied to the ski, relative to the position of the tibia.
 'But, as noted above — from a biomechanical perspective — the tibia does not know (or care) where a force enters the ski: the tibia fractures at a constant magnitude of torsional-torque, or at a constant magnitude of bending-moment.
 In order for the resultant-peak torsional-torque or the peak bending-moment on the tibia to remain as constant as possible to satisfy the natural structural characteristics of the tibia — no matter where a force is applied to a ski — the magnitude of the force that is applied to the ski must change.
 'But is is not possible to control the position or the magnitude of an injury producing force: the nature of skiing controls this phenomena.

 Practical considerations for tibia-friendly ski-binding function